-Laurie Goodman is a vice president at the Urban Institute and codirector of its Housing Finance Policy Center, which provides policymakers with data-driven analyses of housing finance policy issues that they can depend on for relevance, accuracy, and independence.
-Goodman spent 30 years as an analyst and research department manager on Wall Street.
-From 2008 to 2013, she was a senior managing director at Amherst Securities Group LP, a boutique broker-dealer specializing in securitized products, where her strategy effort became known for its analysis of housing policy issues.
+Laurie Goodman is vice president for housing finance policy and the founder of the Housing Finance Policy Center at the Urban Institute.
+The center provides policymakers with data-driven analyses of housing finance policy issues that they can depend on for relevance, accuracy, and independence.
+Before joining Urban, Goodman spent 30 years as an analyst and research department manager at several Wall Street firms.
+From 2008 to 2013, she was a senior managing director at Amherst Securities Group, LP, a boutique broker/dealer specializing in securitized products, where her strategy effort became known for its analysis of housing policy issues.
 From 1993 to 2008, Goodman was head of global fixed income research and manager of US securitized products research at UBS and predecessor firms, which were ranked first by Institutional Investor for 11 straight years.
 Before that, she held research and portfolio management positions at several Wall Street firms.
 She began her career as a senior economist at the Federal Reserve Bank of New York.
 Goodman was inducted into the Fixed Income Analysts Hall of Fame in 2009.

-Goodman serves on the board of directors of MFA Financial and Arch Capital Group and is an adviser to Amherst Capital Management, a member of Morningstar Credit Ratings Regulatory Governance Board, and a member of the Federal Reserve Bank of New York’s Financial Advisory Roundtable.
+Goodman serves on the board of directors of MFA Financial, Arch Capital Group Ltd., Home Point Capital Inc., and DBRS Inc, and is a consultant to the Amherst Group.
 She has published more than 200 journal articles and has coauthored and coedited five books.
 Goodman has a BA in mathematics from the University of Pennsylvania and an AM and PhD in economics from Stanford University.